 Methodology

-The data from the Clever Real Estate research is based on a 2023 survey of over 600 agents who were asked to indicate typical commission rates for both buyer’s and seller’s agents in their area.
+The data from the Clever Real Estate research is based on a 2024 survey of 734 agents who were asked to indicate typical commission rates for buyer and seller agents in their area.

 We've adopted a comprehensive methodology to give our readers the most accurate and helpful information on average real estate commissions.
 Our approach includes: